Migration and modernization: Common questions

 CentOS Stream Y Y Y

-Can I migrate Active Directory domain-controllers using Azure Migrate?
+Can I migrate Active Directory domain controllers by using Azure Migrate?

 Can I upgrade my OS while migrating?

-The Migration and modernization tool now supports Windows OS upgrade during Migration.
-For Linux this option is currently not available.
-More details on Windows OS upgrade.
+The Migration and modernization tool now supports Windows OS upgrade during migration.
+This option isn't currently available for Linux.
+Get more details on Windows OS upgrade.

 Do I need VMware vCenter to migrate VMware VMs?

-To migrate VMware VMs using VMware agent-based or agentless migration, ESXi hosts on which VMs are located must be managed by vCenter Server.
-If you don't have vCenter Server, you can migrate VMware VMs by migrating them as physical servers.
+For you to migrate VMware VMs by using VMware agent-based or agentless migration, vCenter Server must manage the ESXi hosts on which VMs are located.
+If you don't have vCenter Server, you can migrate VMware VMs as physical servers.
 Learn more.

 Can I consolidate multiple source VMs into one VM while migrating?

-Migration and modernization capabilities support like-for-like migrations currently.
-We don't support consolidating servers as part of the migration.
+The Migration and modernization tool currently supports like-for-like migrations.
+We don't support consolidating servers during the migration.

 Will Windows Server 2008 and 2008 R2 be supported in Azure after migration?

-You can migrate your on-premises Windows Server 2008 and 2008 R2 servers to Azure virtual machines and get Extended Security Updates for three years after the End of Support dates at no extra charge above the cost of running the virtual machine.
+You can migrate your on-premises Windows Server 2008 and 2008 R2 servers to Azure VMs and get extended security updates for three years after the end-of-support dates at no extra charge above the cost of running the VM.
 You can use the Migration and modernization tool to migrate your Windows Server 2008 and 2008 R2 workloads.

 How do I migrate Windows Server 2003 running on VMware/Hyper-V to Azure?

-However, if you still choose to migrate your Windows Server 2003 to Azure, you can use the Migration and modernization tool if your Windows Server is a VM running on VMware or Hyper-V Review this article to prepare your Windows Server 2003 machines for migration.
+If you still choose to migrate Windows Server 2003 to Azure, you can use the Migration and modernization tool if your Windows Server deployment is a VM that runs on VMware or Hyper-V. For more information, see Prepare your Windows Server 2003 machines for migration.

 Agentless VMware migration